justanoobcoder/nvim/README.md

 ### Optional

-If you're a C/C++ programmer, you may want to install `clang` for C/C++ language support.
+- If you're a C/C++ programmer, you may want to install `clang` for C/C++ language support.
 Neovim will provide you some autocompletion, errors, warnings,... when you code C/C++ programs.
+- If you want bash language support, you may want to install `bash-language-server` using `npm`: `npm i -g bash-language-server`
+- If you want python support, you may want to install `pyright` using `npm`: `npm i -g pyright`